exercism/v3/languages/common-lisp/exercises/concept/basics/.meta/design.md

-This issue describes how to implement the `basics` concept exercise for the Common Lisp track.
+This document describes how to implement the `basics` concept exercise for the Common Lisp track.

 ## Goal

-The goal for this exercise is to get the student familiar with the basics of comments, s-expressions, cons, symbols, and "truth" in Common Lisp.
+The goal for this exercise is to get the student familiar with the basics of comments, s-expressions, cons, and symbols in Common Lisp.

 That is to say:

 - That all s-expressions are either atoms or cons pairs
-- Comments begin with a variable number of `;`
+- Comments begin with a variable number of `;` (or between `#|` and `|#`)
-- Symbols are simple values that can refer to other values or themselves
+- Symbols are simple values that can refer to either other values or themselves
-- In Common Lisp, `nil` and `'()` are "false", while all other values are "true"

 We will teach the basics of s-expressions via the use of `atom` and `consp` along with `car` and `cdr` (with additional tests showing that `first` and